EFForg/design/Research.md

 ## Considerations and Constraints
 ### Privacy
 EFF is a privacy organization, and we take the privacy of our user testing participants seriously.
+EFF is committed to protecting the privacy of visitors to our website, as well as our members and volunteers.
+In general, EFF uses the information provided by users to further its mission, including to protect privacy, defend freedom and innovation, and to protect users' rights in the digital world.
+Keep this in mind when conducting user tests of your own.
+For more information, please read [EFF's privacy policy](https://www.eff.org/policy), as well as our [Privacy Policy for our Software and Technology Projects](https://www.eff.org/code/privacy/policy).

 ## How to